mnelson4/printmyblog/readme.txt

 * automatic table of contents (with page references using Pro PDF Service)
 * automatically replace hyperlinks to included content with page references (Pro PDF Service only)
 * automatically replace hyperlinks to external content with footnotes (Pro PDF Service only)
-* automatically move images to avoid spanning a pagebreak and unsightly whitespace (Pro PDF Service only)
+* automatically move or automatically resize images to reduce whitespace and fit better on the page (Pro PDF Service only)
+* choose image quality and maximum image size to reduce filesize or save ink
 * choose article templates (eg "Content Only" or "Centered Content")
 * choose fonts, font sizes, page sizes and lots more
 * optionally apply your active theme's CSS (this is optional and because themes usually aren't designed for print, support for this requires payment)